rogeryeosgit/DevoProject/Notes.md

 - Figuring out how to make passage picker component

+## 21 May 2020

+- Working on Bible Passages.
+Not sure why V-Model doesn't work as it should, seems to toggle.
+Did a workaround.

+- Currently working on multiple chapter selects and verse selects for choosing bible passages.

 ## Running TODO LIST

 - Do a generic date check and choose passages accordingly